How to find quality clothes this Second Hand September

 Clothing swaps

-Clothing swap events are great for both acquiring clothes and decluttering your wardrobe.
+Clothing swap events are great for both acquiring clothes and decluttering your own wardrobe.
 Each of these events may work a little differently depending on the organiser, but usually you pay about £5 entry, then donate and take whatever you want.
 The money goes towards running costs and/or charity, so everything is essentially swapped for free.

 A group of people looking at clothes in a gym.